AndreyShamis/tgm-tracker/README.md

     =2018-01-19 @ 01:46:29: User went offline.
     =2018-01-19 @ 01:46:39: User went offline after being online for short time.

-= means that the time is exact as returned by the Telegram server, and ~ means that the time is measured locally and can be inexact.
+= means that the time is exact as returned by the TG server, and ~ means that the time is measured locally and can be inexact.

 How to run
 ----------